 The new range starts with a three-door 1.2.
 The five-door 1.2 SZ4 is the most expensive petrol model in the line-up, while an automatic gearbox adds further to the price.
 A 1.3-litre diesel is only available in SZ3 trim.

-Such are its merits, the warm hatch Suzuki Swift Sport is reviewed separately elsewhere on the site.
+Such are its merits, the warm hatch Suzuki Swift Sport is reviewed separately elsewhere.